White-Whale-Defi-Platform/v1-contracts/README.md

 # White Whale

 A novel decentralised arbitrage platform built on the [Terra](https://terra.money) blockchain.
-These are our MVP contracts.
+These are our MVP contracts that should be audited.
 Other contracts are in the works so some code in the white-whale package might not be used by these contracts.

 The treasury contracts are being finished and are an independent whole.
 All other contracts are ready to be audited.